music-encoding/guidelines/_guidelines-v4/06-neumes/01-neumesoverview.md

 {% include desc elem="syllable" %}

-It provides high-level organization in this repertoire.
+Neume notation can be thought of as "neumed text".
+Therefore, the syllable element provides high-level organization in this repertoire.

 {% include desc elem="syl" %}